 Most tuna stocks range across and are accessed by numerous coastal states, making harmonised and effective management of these individual stocks very difficult.
 To try and address this, Intergovernmental Regional Fisheries Management Organisations (RFMOs) have been established.
 There are five main tuna RFMOs worldwide and it is their responsibility to carry out data collection, scientific monitoring and management of these fisheries.
 This stock is managed and assessed by the International Commission for the Conservation of Atlantic Tunas (ICCAT).
 Whilst the RFMOs are responsible for the development of management and conservation measures, the degree to which they are implemented, monitored and enforced still varies significantly between coastal states.
 There remain large data deficiencies in most tuna and billfish fisheries, particularly with regards to fine scale spatial and temporal data for both target and especially for vulnerable bycatch species.
 For this reason, it is important to choose tuna that has been caught by vessels that are well regulated by their flag state.

-There is a Multi-Annual Plan in place for North Atlantic Albacore, which has the objective of maintaining the stock in a good state with at least 60% probability.
-Following a review and provision of advice by the scientific committee in 2017, the plan is now supported by a Harvest Control Rule with MSY-based targets and limits.
-There is not enough fishery data to provide concrete advice on the expected effect of HCR or the TAC.
+There is a Multi-Annual Plan in place for North Atlantic Albacore.
+Following a review and provision of advice by the scientific committee in 2017, the plan is now supported by a scientifically robust (according to a peer-review in 2018) Harvest Control Rule with MSY-based targets and limits.
+It is expected to maintain the stock in a good state with at least 60% probability.
 The management plan includes the following measures: